 It’s a standard side-scrolling action game where you alternatively play as the orange jacket-clad Kaneda or bandaged-up monster-to-be Tetsuo, with levels divided between riding on your futuristic motorcycle and regular platforming areas.
 It hits most of the same notes as the movie, including a fight through the sewers and attacks by many angry clown faces.
 The reasons for its absolute shiteness are many.
 For a start it’s impossibly difficult.
 Not difficult in that you just need to practice, rather it’s so badly programmed some areas can’t be finished.

 The starting level is so tough allegedly no reviewer could pass it, requiring the publisher give them level passwords.
 It requires perfect memorization worse than the third stage of Battletoads, and this is right at the very beginning.
 Even with an emulator, save states and rewind facility, the margin for error in Level 1 is non-existent.
 Hilariously Level 4 can’t be completed at all because a moving platform was placed beyond the reach of your jump.
 Enemies are stupidly tough, you’re extremely weak, and landing on the end of a platform causes you to lose balance and fall off.
-The structural design is retarded throughout: Level 3 features keycards, and while you can reach the exit collecting only some of them, the level only ends if you’ve painstakingly found all of them, otherwise leaving you trapped and waiting for time to run out.
+The structural design is ridiculous throughout: Level 3 features keycards, and while you can reach the exit collecting only some of them, the level only ends if you’ve painstakingly found all of them, otherwise leaving you trapped and waiting for time to run out.
 The only decent thing about it is the music, which was outsourced to Tim Bartlett.

 But how did it all go wrong?
 The Akira source material is so rich that game development should have been easy.
 Developed by ICE Software in the UK, I managed to track down almost everyone involved.
 Unsurprisingly, all were keen to distance themselves.
 First was lead tester Martin Blackmore, who also helped with the cinemas.
 Now a big shot at Microsoft, heavily involved with Kinect, he couldn’t recall how the game ended up so difficult: “I worked on Akira (Amiga) way back.
 I remember very little of the dev.
 Other than creating the cut scenes and photocopying a pic of a bug 100 times and sticking them all over studio.
 Each bug that got fixed, we pulled one down and crushed it.
 All-nighters eh?!
 Two AM madness!”